GabrielLunesu/AdNavi/backend/docs/roadmap/meta-ads-roadmap.md

 Priority: High

 Tasks:
-- Update models/docs to standardize UTC
+- make the system dynamic on user timezone/ ad account timezone
-- Convert provider timestamps to UTC on ingest
+- Convert provider timestamps to timezone selected on ad account or user profile on ingest
-- Store UTC in DB; localize on display
+- Store timezone in DB; selected timezone on display

 Deliverable: Consistent timestamps